maxCodeVector/OS_project_2/README.md

 ### Write a syscall

-when wiite the callback function for syscall, we need to add its implement (as well as resister) in `syscall_init`.
+when wiite the callback function for syscall, we need to add its implement (as well as resister) in `syscall_init` which is in userprog/syscall.c (most of code we need to write in this project is in this file).

 ```c